d3v-null/darp/README.md

 ```

 Play around with the scanner. if there has been an update, then something like this will print
+You most likely have to run this as sudo since arp-scan requires low level access to your devices

 ```bash
 python -m darp --set-owners '{"12:34:56:78:9a:bc":"Housemate A"}'